gzt5142/DaskDataChunking/back/Glossary.md

 **Larger-than-memory**
     A dataset whose memory footprint is too large to fit into memory all at once.

+**Partial Chunk**
+    The final chunk along a dimensions of a dataset that is not completely full of data due to the chosen chunk shape not being an integer divisor of the dataset's dimensions.

 **Rechunking**
     The process of changing the current chunk shape of a dataset to another chunk shape.